Electron Microscopy course

 - EPS/WUR PhD students and postdocs: Please mail Susan Urbanus (email@example.com) and supply the following information: 1) first and last name, 2) which Graduate School you belong to, 3) if you have an approved TSP and 4) a short motivational letter (1/2 A4).

-Participation fee is €250 for PhD students of the Graduate Schools EPS/PE&RC/WIMEK/VLAG with an approved TSP; €500 for all other PhD students or postdocs from EPS or WUR.
+Participation fee is €250 for PhD students of the Graduate Schools EPS/PE&RC/WIMEK/VLAG with an approved TSP ór postdocs registered at one of these graduate schools; €500 for all other PhD candidates or postdocs.
 Lunch and concluding reception are included in the course fee.
 The selected participants will receive an invoice.
 Payment will be only possible by invoice (no credit cards and no cash payment on site).

 Participation cannot be guaranteed beforehand because of the limited group size.
 The selection of participants will among others be based on the short motivation (1.2 A4) of how you intend to apply the knowledge from this EM course in your own research.
-Participation of selected registrants will be confirmed before August 1st, 2019.
+Participation of selected registrants will be confirmed in the first week of September.
+The extended application deadline is 30 August 2019.

 Monday, September 23, 2019 through September 27